wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 * In [Waves.Exchange](https://waves.exchange/) app developed by Waves.Exchange team.
 See the [Sponsored Transaction](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-asset/online-desktop-sponsored-trx) article of Waves.Exchange documentation.
 * Using [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/).
 See also the [Creating and broadcasting transactions to the blockchain](/en/building-apps/how-to/basic/transaction) article.

-The fee for the sponsor fee transaction is 1 WAVES.
+The fee for this type of transaction is 1 WAVES.

 ## How to Disable Sponsorship